Let It Bleed: Lyrics

+Release

+The album was released in the US as an LP record, reel-to-reel tape, audio cassette and 8-track cartridge in 1969, and as a remastered CD and chrome cassette tape in 1986.
+In August 2002, it was reissued in a remastered CD and SACD digipak by ABKCO Records, and once more in 2010 by Universal Music Enterprises in a Japanese only SHM-SACD version.
+A mono version was included in the 2016 box-set The Rolling Stones in Mono.
+In September 2019, a remastered 50th anniversary edition of Let It Bleed was announced for release by ABKCO on November 15.
+It comes with two 180g vinyl LPs with the album in both stereo and mono.
+Bob Ludwig remastered Let It Bleed for its 50th anniversary reissue.

 Packaging

-The album cover displays a surreal sculpture designed by Robert Brownjohn.
-The image consists of the Let It Bleed record being played by the tone-arm of an antique phonograph, and a record-changer spindle supporting several items stacked on a plate in place of a stack of records: a film canister labelled Stones – Let It Bleed, a clock dial, a pizza, a bicycle tyre and a cake with elaborate icing topped by figurines representing the band.
+Jagger asked artist M. C. Escher to design a cover for the album, but he declined.
+Robert Brownjohn then designed the cover, which displays a surreal sculpture.
+The image consists of the Let It Bleed record being played by the tone-arm of an antique phonograph, and a record-changer spindle supporting several items stacked on a plate in place of a stack of records: a film canister labelled Stones – Let It Bleed, a clock dial, a pizza, a bicycle tire and a cake with elaborate icing topped by figurines representing the band.
 The cake parts of the construction were prepared by then-unknown cookery writer Delia Smith.
 The reverse of the LP sleeve shows the same "record-stack" melange in a state of disarray.
 The artwork was inspired by the working title of the album, which was Automatic Changer.

-Jagger originally asked artist M. C. Escher to design a cover for the album; Escher declined.
 The album cover was among the ten chosen by the Royal Mail for a set of "Classic Album Cover" postage stamps issued in January 2010.